Estrone sulfotransferase

 Estrone sulfotransferase (EST), also known as estrogen sulfotransferase, is an enzyme that catalyzes the transformation of an unconjugated estrogen like estrone into a sulfated estrogen like estrone sulfate.
 It is a steroid sulfotransferase and belongs to the family of transferases, to be specific, the sulfotransferases, which transfer sulfur-containing groups.
 This enzyme participates in androgen and estrogen metabolism and sulfur metabolism.

 Steroid sulfatase is an enzyme that catalyzes the reverse reaction, the transfer of a sulfate to an unconjugated estrogen.

 Reaction

-In enzymology, an EST is an enzyme that catalyzes the following chemical reaction:
+Estrone sulfotransferase is an enzyme characterised from bovine adrenal glands that catalyzes the following chemical reaction: